What to Do After a Car Accident in Pittsburgh

 Contact our team today here for a free case evaluation.
 We can help you with your claim and will walk you through every step of the process so that you can get your life back on track as quickly as possible.
 Our caring and understanding team can be reached by phone, text, or email, and we strive to make the claims process as smooth and seamless for everyone as possible.

-Frequently Asked Questions About What To Do After A Car Accident
+Frequently Asked Questions About What To Do After A Car Accident in Pittsburgh

 Pain and suffering are classified as non-economic damages.
 Medical and economics experts will estimate the value of your pain and suffering damages using a multiplier – usually a number between 1 and 5 – which is multiplied by your economic damages to arrive at a figure for your non-economic damages.
 Remember that the pain and suffering you wish to claim compensation for must be accident-related.